On Disturbance State-Space Models and the Particle Marginal Metropolis-Hastings Sampler: The auxiliary particle filter for the disturbance state-space model

-The combination of the auxiliary particle filter and collapsed state-space model permits the design of arbitrary proposal distributions, even for those models which would otherwise have no closed-form transition density.
-Three proposal schemes are considered in this work, each with and without a look-behind, to give six methods in total.
-The first scheme is the ordinary bootstrap particle filter~\citep{Gordon1993}.
-The remaining two use the UKF in different ways, one similar to the existing unscented particle filter~\citep{VanDerMerwe2000}, albeit in noise space.
-All six methods are detailed in this section; consult Table \ref{tab:algorithms} for the quintessentials.
+For the conventional state-space model, the locally optimal, or \emph{fully adapted} proposal, is $q^m_t(\mathbf{x}^m_t) \equiv p(\mathbf{x}^m_t|\mathbf{x}^{a^m_t}_{t-1},\boldsymbol{\theta},\mathbf{y}_t)$~\cite{Pitt1999}.
+For the disturbance state-space model, its analogue is $q^m_t(\mathbf{u}^m_t) \equiv p(\mathbf{u}^m_t|\mathbf{x}^{a^m_t}_{t-1},\boldsymbol{\theta},\mathbf{y}_t)$.
+These cannot be derived analytically for the models of interest in this work, however, and so attention is given to reasonable approximations instead.
+Three such approximations are considered.
+The first scheme is the ordinary bootstrap particle filter \citep{Gordon1993}.
+The second and third use the UKF in different ways, the third similar to the existing unscented particle filter \citep{VanDerMerwe2000} but adapted to the disturbance state-space model.
+Each proposal scheme is tested both with and without a lookahead component for computing non-trivial stage-one weights, giving six methods in total.
+All six methods are detailed in this section and summarised in Table \ref{tab:algorithms}.